-Assurance 16 - FY 2022
+Assurance 16 - FY 2024

 Note: In 1994, a new provision, Assurance 16, was added to the Low-Income Home Energy Assistance Program statute.
 It provides LIHEAP grantees the option of spending no more than five percent of their LIHEAP funds on services that encourage and enable households to reduce their home energy needs and thereby the need for energy assistance, including needs assessment, counseling, and assistance with energy vendors.

-State Tribe % Funds Describe
+% Funds

-Alabama Ma-Chis Lower Creek Indian Tribe 0
+Alabama Ma-Chis Lower Creek Indian Tribe 0 Provide free literature regarding energy saving techniques.

-Alabama Mowa Band of Choctaw Indians 0
+Alabama Mowa Band of Choctaw 0

 Alabama Poarch Band of Creek Indians 0

-Alabama United Cherokee Ani'Yun'Wiya Nation 0
+Alabama United Cherokee Ani'Yun'Wiya Nation 1

 Alaska Aniak Traditional Council 0